scarioscia/photoGeoExtractor/README.md

 - Add test photos for example
 - Upload to PyPI
 - Add frontmatter tutorial for getting photos to Google Takeout
-- Set default for output filename.csv
+- Set default for output `filename.csv`
+- Add option to export only GPS-specific metadata
-- Improve README description
+- Improve `README` description